CMIT-135, CMIT-200, MGMT-260

 SDEV-240

-The goal of this course is to learn about correct, efficient data structures and algorithms, and how to design, analyze, and implementation them in software applications.
+In this course, students will learn about correct, efficient data structures and algorithms, and how to design, analyze, and implement them in software applications.
 Various abstract data types including linked lists, stacks, queues, and trees will be covered in detail.
 Algorithms for searching, sorting, and implementing data structures will be examined using diagrams, animations, pseudocode, and C++ code.

 Prerequisites